WROK-FM

 WROK-FM (95.9 MHz, "The Rocket") is a commercial FM radio station licensed to Sebastian, Florida, serving the Space Coast and Treasure Coast areas.
-The station is owned by Cumulus Media and airs a classic rock format.
+The station is owned by Cumulus Media and airs a classic rock radio format.

-WROK-FM has its studios and offices on West Hibiscus Blvd in Melbourne.
-The transmitter is off Micco Road near Sebastian.
-The station has a construction permit from the Federal Communications Commission to increase its antenna height while slightly decreasing its effective radiated power.
-WROK-FM is not associated with WROK (AM) in Rockford, Illinois, which is owned by Townsquare Media.
+WROK-FM has its studios and offices on West Hibiscus Blvd in Melbourne, its transmitter is off Micco Road near Sebastian.

 History

 The station originally signed on under the call sign WINT on September 20, 2001, and branded itself 95.9 The Point.
 At the time, the station featured a big band and adult standards format.
 In 2003, WINT changed its call sign to WSJZ, to reflect its new smooth jazz format, and became known as Smooth Jazz 95.9.
 On April 1, 2004, the station changed to a classic and alternative rock format, calling itself as Pirate 95.9.
 On September 3, 2009, WSJZ-FM became the new ESPN Radio station for the Space Coast, featuring a sports radio format, and rebranding itself as ESPN 95.9.
 Before then, the Space Coast's ESPN Radio affiliate was sister station WINT (later WLZR).